ajowi/shdnbi2013_machinelearning/README.md

 scikit-learn example and our experiements at Siena.
 =======================================================
-``Hi Morris and Martin,

   It's great to see you've already started looking at the scikit-learn tools!
 That will probably really help things this weekend.

   Here at Siena, I've started to look into this stuff as well with a student of mine, Jess Muenkel (cc'ed on this email).
 I've wanted to look at these python tools for some time, so this is a great excuse for me to dedicate this time!  :)